helloncanella/penneo-form/Readme.md

 ```

-As we can see the validation is done by a auxiliar class ``
+As we can see below, the validation is done by an auxiliary class `FieldsetsValidator`, that verifies if one of the fields are empty and activates the validation of each one.

 ```javascript
 import fieldsets from './fieldsets.js'